DuckStruggles/github-final-project/README.md

 # IBM-assignment

-Assignment for the Coursera IBM - Getting started with git and github course
+This repository contains the final project files for the IBM Getting Started with Git and GitHub course.

+## Files Included

+- README.md
+- LICENSE
+- CODE_OF_CONDUCT.md
+- CONTRIBUTING.md
+- simple-interest.sh